balkan-archaeology/balkan-archaeology.github.io/locations.md

 src="https://www.google.com/maps/d/embed?mid=12ro2QmAxhpADmznHH2waVK1YlXM"
 width="90%" height="480" frameborder="0" style="border:0"></iframe></center>

-NB: Clicking on the hotel (the circle with a bed in it on the above map) may show a photograph of a neighbouring building, not of the hotel.

 ### From Sofia Airport to Sofia University

 **By Metro**: From terminal 2, take the metro just outside the